 You want your training and (where applicable) certification to remain useful throughout your career.

-A non-industry specific course will provide you with the versatile tools you need for any role or situation.
+A non-industry specific course will provide you with the versatile skills you need for any management role or situation.

 Check Eligibility Requirements:

-It’s rare, but some management courses will have eligibility requirements (experience, pre-existing qualification).
+It’s rare, but some management courses will have eligibility requirements, such as previous experience or a pre-existing qualification.

 Tip: None of our courses have any eligibility requirements.